 Strong Earthquake in Northern India

-NEW DELHI, India (AP) _ A severe earthquake struck India’s Himalayan foothills early Monday, killing 47 people and shaking a broad stretch of northern India, news reports and officials said.
+NEW DELHI, India (AP) _ A severe earthquake struck in India’s Himalayan foothills early Monday, shaking a broad swathe of northern India, officials said.

 India’s seismological department measured the quake at a magnitude of 6.8, which it described as powerful enough to be ``severe and damaging.″ It lasted close to 40 seconds.